celestino/components/src/Brickoo/Error/README.md

     $ErrorHandler = new Error\ErrorHandler();
     $ErrorHandler->register();
-    $ErrorHandler->handleError(E_ERROR , 'User not found.', 'user.php', 123);
+    trigger_error("User not found.", E_USER_ERROR);
     $ErrorHandler->unregister();

 The `ErrorHandler` provides also the posibility to **convert errors into exceptions** for further processing.
-The error level is equal to the PHP configuration levels.
+The error levels are equal to the PHP [error levels](http://www.php.net/manual/en/errorfunc.constants.php).
 The log event will still be triggered.

     $ErrorHandler->setErrorLevel(E_ALL ^ E_NOTICE);